Classes in celestial navigation and related topics

 Leap Second Conference

-I was a featured guest interviewed on Neil deGrasse Tyson's StarTalkRadio program which airs on several stations in New York City and other cities and also can be heard over the Internet: StarTalkRadio: Time Lords and the Science of Keeping Time (to listen to my contributions, go to time stamps 12:09-14:50 and 24:20-25:35).
+In addition to appearing recently on StarTalk television, I was a guest on Neil deGrasse Tyson's StarTalkRadio in 2012: StarTalkRadio: Time Lords and the Science of Keeping Time (to listen to my contributions, go to time stamps 12:09-14:50 and 24:20-25:35).

 Published article "Celestial Navigation and UTC"